Brands are creating 66% more content in 2022 and spending 52% more on content marketing.

 Does this sound like you?

 How much are your content marketing efforts contributing to the business?
-Do you have a system to track and report on these critical metrics?
+Do you possess a structured mechanism for monitoring and communicating key metrics in this regard?

 If not, a content dashboard can help you measure the success of your content marketing strategy and report on your content performance.
 We’ll walk through how to create one, why it’s essential, and suggest vital metrics to start.